 But how does the gum disease vaccine work?
 And why is it so important?

-At a glance, it might seem silly to create a vaccine for gum disease.
-Mainly because of how preventable gum disease seems.
+At a glance, it might seem silly to create a vaccine for gum disease, mainly because of how preventable gum disease seems.

 You don’t usually get periodontitis off the bat, after all.
 To get to this stage of periodontal disease, you first need a build-up of dental plaque to trigger the immune response.
 And before progressing to periodontitis, you’ll first need to get gingivitis.
 Here, the gums swell and bleed easily under pressure.
 You can easily avoid both instances with the proper oral hygiene routine.
-So why create a vaccine?
+So, why create a vaccine?

 The answer lies in how much impact periodontitis creates.
 In Australia, one in three adults suffers from periodontitis.
 Often, those with the condition might not even be aware of it.

 This is easier said than done, however.
-Dental fear and anxiety, after all, is still a prominent problem in dental care.
+Dental fear and anxiety after all, is still a prominent problem in dental care.
 And there’s so much constant treatment can do, particularly with a growing number of people affected by these types of diseases.
 A vaccine for gum disease, then, can help cut down these numbers and ensure better oral health for a more significant segment of the population.

 Bacteria in dental plaque usually irritate the gums with the toxins they produce.
-P. gingivalis, on the other hand, deals damage in two ways.
+P. gingivalis, on the other hand, deals with damage in two ways.
 Further studies on the bacterium showed that it secretes enzymes that make the immune system target itself, causing the destruction of bone and soft tissue.
 On top of toxin irritation, your gums also must deal with your immune system as well.

-What the vaccine does is first attack those enzymes to prevent a destructive immune response.
+What the vaccine does is first attack those enzymes to prevent a destructive immune system response.
 Afterward, it produces antibodies that neutralize the toxins, preventing irritation.

 So far, the vaccine has only been tested on mice.
 Still, The University of Melbourne scientists are confident in future clinical trials.
-Nevertheless, we’re looking forward to a future within missing teeth and achy gums.
+Nevertheless, we’re looking forward to a future without missing teeth and achy gums.